You want smart political talk without the meltdowns?

 I mean, it's just so sad.

-When do we as tax paying American citizens who have been working, you know, some of us our entire lives, never asking for help, never anything.
+When do we, as taxpaying American citizens who have been working, you know, some of us, our entire lives, never asking for help, never anything.

 And the reason I get so angry is last year I broke my back.

-I was not supposed to and I defied those odds.
+I was not supposed to.

-I went in for a surgery, um, I was out of work, albeit, you know, I did get disability for a short time.
+I was out of work, albeit, you know, I did get disability for a short time.

 Thank God I worked for a wonderful bank.

-But um unfortunately, once I got sent back to work, four days later, I got diagnosed with breast cancer.
+But unfortunately, once I got sent back to work, four days later, I got diagnosed with breast cancer.

-Oh no.
+Oh, no.

-Defide those odds, cancer is a monster.
+Cancer is a monster.

 I'm a bigger monster.